akandug/inventory-decision-engine/README.md

 Reduce supply chain complexity by establishing clear, data-backed boundaries for keeping or dropping items.Eliminate Profit Loss.
 Automatically flag financial anomalies, such as items where the wholesale cost exceeds the retail shelf price.

 ## Dataset
+The breakdown of each data column

+Product Identification Columns
+•	sku_id (Stock Keeping Unit ID): The unique tracking code assigned to each specific product variant.
+•	product_name: The descriptive name of the individual retail item.
+•	category: The broad department group the item belongs

+Financial Columns
+•	unit_cost: The wholesale price the business paid to acquire or manufacture a single unit of that product.
+•	selling_price: The retail price the company charges customers for a single unit.

+ Inventory & Sales Velocity Columns
+•	units_sold_last_12m: The total volume of units purchased by customers over the past year.
+This measures consumer demand.
+•	inventory_on_hand: The physical count of units currently sitting in the warehouse or store shelves.
+This represents the current stock level and tied-up capital.

 ## Analysis Approach (The ABC/XYZ Matrix)
 The engine processes raw operational data and segments the product catalog into actionable performance tiers: